-Candidates will be notified of ballot designation (rejection) (violation) by certified mail return receipt requested, addressed to the mailing address appearing on the candidate's Declaration of Candidacy.
+REJECTION OF BALLOT DESIGNATION - If the designation is in violation of any of the restrictions set forth in the California Elections Code, the candidate will be notified by certified mail return receipt request, addressed to the mailing address appearing on the candidate's ballot designation worksheet.
 If an alternative designation is not provided within the time allowed, no designation will appear on the ballot.
 (E.C. § 13107(c))